smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/10 - Any, All, and Some.md

 `ANY`, `ALL`, and `SOME` compare a scalar value with a single column set of values.

 ---------------------------------------------------------
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because `ANY`, `ALL`, and `SOME` can be used with the nine different logical operators below, there can be a total of 27 combinations.
-Plus they can be negated with the `NOT` operator leading to even more combinations.
-Most of the usages have equivalents that are easy to understand, and I have found the best way to understand `ANY`, `ALL`, and `SOME` is by using the `IF` keyword to review their usage and provide an equivalent statement.
+Plus, they can be negated with the `NOT` operator, leading to even more combinations.
+Most of the usages have easy-to-understand equivalents, and I have found the best way to understand `ANY`, `ALL`, and `SOME` is to use the `IF` keyword to review their usage and provide an equivalent statement.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`ANY`, `ALL`, and `SOME` are not join types, but rather methods for creating predicate logic between tables.
-They can be utilized in correlated subqueries, where the outer query is joined to the subquery involved in the `ANY`, `ALL`, or `SOME` statement.
+They can be used in correlated subqueries, where the outer query is joined to the subquery in an `ANY`, `ALL`, or `SOME` statement.
 These methods are similar to semi and anti-joins in that they cannot be used in the `SELECT` clause and do not introduce duplicates.
 However, they differ in that they allow for comparisons between a range of values, rather than only equality or inequality.

 ---------------------------------------------------------

 Here are the nine different comparison operators that can be used with `ANY`, `ALL`, and `SOME`.

-There are two usages, `<> ANY` and `= ALL`, that I will further elaborate on, as these have special use cases that I feel are best practices to use rather than their equivalents.
+There are two usages, `<> ANY` and `= ALL`, that I will elaborate on, as they have special use cases that I feel are best practices.

 | Operator | Description                         |
 |----------|-------------------------------------|